-The next layer of uncertainties describe those related to the industry, and finally, the inner circle are those things uncertain about the institution or its people.
-That inner circle should be left out of scenario planning at the onset, because it is those decisions and control points in the middle for which the project is charged with creating context.
+The next layer of uncertainties describes those related to the industry, and finally, the inner circle contains those things uncertain about the institution or its people.
+That inner circle should be left out of scenario planning at the onset because it is those decisions and control points in the middle for which the project is charged with creating context.
 In other words, if the organization or institution can make future decisions that will turn an uncertainty into a certainty, then it is something you want to explore during the process (because there is a range of decisions that could be made, and thus a range of outcomes) but not to use that uncertainty to drive the matrix and create the context.
 Industry uncertainties should be considered as critical when they are relatively independent of the larger class of uncertainties.

 The way to think about voting then is to consider which items on the outer layer could influence those on the second layer.
 The outer layer items should then be considered more uncertain than the next level because their uncertainty is amplified by their influence on those in the inner circle.

 Here’s an example.
-If the Decision Making Approach of policy makers is uncertain (at the extremes it may be pragmatic and data-driven, or it may be ideologically-driven) may well influence another uncertainty, say, the Regulation of Public Learning Institutions.
-How political leaders make decisions will influence all manner of public policy, so that uncertainty can create a great ramification than a more narrowly focused uncertainty.
+If the Decision-Making Approach of policymakers is uncertain (at the extremes it may be pragmatic and data-driven, or it may be ideologically-driven) may well influence another uncertainty, say, the Regulation of Public Learning Institutions.
+How political leaders make decisions will influence all manner of public policy so that uncertainty can create a great ramification than a more narrowly focused uncertainty.

 People voting need to purposefully look for these layers of influence as they vote.

-The magnitude of uncertainty, as well as the relative impact of the uncertainties, is expressed by the weight of the vote, be it the number of stickers applied in a workshop, or the number stars in an online survey.
+The magnitude of uncertainty, as well as the relative impact of the uncertainties, is expressed by the weight of the vote, be it the number of stickers applied in a workshop, or the number of stars in an online survey.
 A typical voting scheme involves distributing ten votes across the field of uncertainties, with no more than five votes to be placed on any one item.

 The Personal Perspective

 Good scenario planning projects include a diverse group of participants.
 Each participant brings his or her own perspective to the voting process, and that is how it should be.
 Each person should consider the uncertainties not only against the focal question, for industry context, but use their personal and functional knowledge and experience to assert what they see as the uncertainties that are most important for them.
-In some voting schemes, importance and uncertainty are considered together, so the number of votes assigned to any one item weights the vote in favor of that item.
+In some voting schemes, importance and uncertainty are considered together, so the number of votes assigned to anyone item weights the vote in favor of that item.
 This permits individuals to influence the shape of the vote so that, in the case of students or hourly staff, their concerns, vs. those of “experts” and organizational leaders aren’t easily ignored.